grasshoppermouse/grasshoppermouse.github.io.old/_posts/2015-04-19-pregnancy-immunosuppression.md

 Pregnant women might have evolved an aversion to meat, not because they are more vulnerable to infection, but because the *costs* of infection are higher during pregnancy.
 It is also possible that some pregnancy-related aversions are specific to particular pathogens that do more easily infect pregnant women.

 Pregnancy-related shifts in immunity imply shifts in trade-offs: improvements in some aspects of immunity but detriments in others.
-These might be related to the energetic cost of pregnancy, to the challenges of a semiallogeneic fetus (and semiallogeneic mother!), and/or to the need for placental, fetal, and maternal immune mechanisms to coordinate.
+These might be related to the energetic cost of pregnancy, to the challenges of a semiallogeneic fetus, and/or to the need for placental, fetal, and maternal immune mechanisms to coordinate.
 Perhaps, a la Haig, there are conflicts with paternal genes that pose special challenges.

 Finally, there are still many unknowns and much debate.
 To give the last word to Medawar, he believed the key factor ensuring the success of gestation was not maternal immunosuppression but rather "the anatomical separation of foetus from mother," a basic conclusion that, according to Billington (2003), remains substantially valid to this day.